-When applying for a higher grading, the certificate should have been issued no more than six months prior to the application.
+The certificate must have been issued no more than six months prior to the application.

 An example of an "approved" contractor is one which is in possession of the NICEIC (National Inspection Council for Electrical Installation Contracting) Approved Contractors Award or ISO 9000/BS 5750 (International Standards/British Standards) or is a member of the Electrical Contractors' Association.
 Alternatively, it can be a contractor deemed acceptable by the league.